T

 +

-Yes, English is widely spoken in Berlin, especially in tourist areas, hotels, restaurants, and by younger generations.
-While knowing some basic German phrases is always appreciated, you should have no trouble navigating the city, asking for directions, or ordering food using English.
+Yes, English is widely spoken in Berlin, especially in tourist areas, hotels, restaurants, and public transportation.
+Most Berliners involved in the tourism industry have a good command of English.
+While learning a few basic German phrases is always appreciated, you will have no trouble communicating in English throughout the city.

 +